mariemloukill/Graph_creation/README.md

 More information in [ProfilableAllocator.h](./PFATeam/memory/ProfilableAllocator.h)

+> **Note - Memory Profiling: ** In order to monitor the system in Real time a `Memory profiler` has been implemented .
+It takes a snapshots of the current state of system within fixed interval.
+This can be used to draw graphs later on to observe the behaviour of the system.
+More information in [MemoryProfiler.h](./PFATeam/memory/MemoryProfiler.h)

 #### Writing the Output

 a generic [writer](./PFATeam/writer/writer.h) class has been implemented to encapsulate all write operations ( `csv`, `json`, `stdout`)